Regina Elementary Band

 My name is Mrs. Glass, and I have been teaching music for 22 years.
 My main instruments are clarinet and piano, but I also play flute, saxophone, trumpet, horn, euphonium, trombone, tuba, percussion, and violin.

 In 5th and 6th grade, students may choose to participate in band at Regina.
 Students have a 20 minute lesson once a week and a 40 minute full band class one or two times each week.
 To learn more about how to join the Regina Elementary Band, please go to the How to Join the Band tab on this website.

 In First Year Band, students learn both music literacy and music performance skills.
 Students learn the basics of playing their instrument by learning skills such as instrument assembly, proper instrument care, tone production, articulation, and music reading.
 Students use Standard of Excellece Book 1 in their lessons and in band class throughout the year.
 By the end of the year, 5th graders should be proficient in reading and playing the music in this method book.
-In addition to the lessons books, students also will work on full band music to play for concerts.
+In addition to the lessons books, students also will work on full band music.
 Through full ensemble activities, students learn basic ear training, improvisation, music theory, and composition skills.
 By playing in band, students learn the basic elements of ensemble playing, rehearsal etiquette, and concert ettiquette.

 6th grade band builds upon the music literacy and music performance skills learned in 5th grade band.
 In lessons, students work out of Standard of Excellence Book 2.
 New notes and rhythms are introduced along with new musical skills such as cut time, compound meter, and major/minor mode, and rhythms that include sixteenth notes.
 Students also refine their music performance skills, focusing on tone quality, intonation, breath support, and new articulation patterns.
 Students continue to work on ear training, improvisation, music theory, and composition skills through class activities.

 PISA (Parents in Support of the Arts)